 Duolingo offers 40+ languages for English speakers, including popular choices plus niche options like Scottish Gaelic, Hawaiian, and Navajo.

-Bottom line: Both have excellent language coverage.
-Pimsleur actually edges ahead on total count (50+ vs 40+), and its All Access plan gives you every language for one price.
-Duolingo’s advantage is that all languages are free.
+Bottom line: Both have excellent coverage; Pimsleur edges ahead on count and one-price All Access, while every Duolingo language is free.

 Pimsleur core lessons run about 30 minutes each.
 Premium adds review exercises that can take another 15-30 minutes.
 A full Pimsleur session can easily run 45-60 minutes.
 You can pause and resume, but the method is designed for uninterrupted listening sessions.